 What evidence the paper created to support the contribution claims?

-The model is validated based on observations of Gjerdrum landslides, and back analysis show that there is good agreement between the numerical prediction and in-field observations.
+The model is compared with the observations of Gjerdrum landslides, and back analysis show that there is good agreement between the numerical prediction and in-field observations.

 What is particular novel about the insights generated in the research?